needle-mirror/com.unity.xr.arkit/Documentation~/arkit-image-tracking.md

+---
+uid: arkit-image-tracking
+---
 # Image Tracking

 To use image tracking on ARKit, you will first need to create a Reference Image Library.
-See the [AR Subsystems documentation on image tracking](https://docs.unity3d.com/Packages/com.unity.xr.arsubsystems@2.1/image-tracking.html) for instructions.
+See the [AR Subsystems documentation on image tracking](xref:arsubsystems-image-tracking-subsystem) for instructions.

 During an iOS player build, each reference image library is used to generate a corresponding AR Resource Group in the generated Xcode project: